timescale/docs/timescaledb/tutorials/grafana/visualizations/candlestick.md

      <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tutorials/visualizations/candlestick/volume_Distribution.png" alt="Screenshot of Grafana candlestick showing the stock volume distribution and price for $AMZN."/>

-    From the image, we can see the traded volume for this particular time bucket for AMZN stock.
+    At the bottom of the plot, you see the trade volume for each time bucket.

 </procedure>